3 Ways Your Siblings’ DNA Tests Can Help Your Family History

 Your siblings’ DNA tests can help your family history–even if you have already tested!
 Here’s what you can do with the combined power of your brothers’ and sisters’ DNA test results.

 How many DNA tests does one family need?
+Do siblings have the same DNA?
 Does a genetic genealogist gain any advantage by testing their siblings, even though you all come from the same parents?
 It might seem counterintuitive, but the bottom line is YES!–if both of your parents aren’t likely to take DNA tests themselves.

 Stop and consider for a minute what YOUR DNA test reveals about your parents.
 Your DNA report is (on average) a 50% mish-mash of your parents’ DNA.
 Half of your dad is in you, and half of your mom.
 If you have any full siblings, your parents also gave half of their DNA to those brothers or sisters, but it’s a different half than the half you received.
 We’ll come back to this idea in more detail in a minute.
 The main idea to know right now is that your siblings’ DNA provides additional insight into your parents’ heritage.